documentationfor yFiles for HTML 3.0.0.1

 Setting up Your Development Environment

-If you’re developing with Visual Studio Code or an IDE from JetBrains with JavaScript Support (e.g. WebStorm), we recommend to always use the latest version.
-While yFiles for HTML has no specific requirements, some features for effective development are only available, or at least work much better, in newer versions.
+If you’re developing with Visual Studio Code or a JetBrains IDE with JavaScript support (e.g., WebStorm), we recommend using the latest version.
+While yFiles for HTML has no specific requirements, some features for effective development are only available, or work much better, in newer versions.

-If you are using JetBrains, make sure that the JavaScript Support plugin is enabled.
-This plugin is bundled with JetBrains IDEs that have support for JavaScript.
+If you are using a JetBrains IDE, ensure that the JavaScript Support plugin is enabled.
+This plugin is bundled with JetBrains IDEs that support JavaScript.

 Creating a Project

-Depending on the IDE that you are using create an empty project or a new folder in the filesystem with a suitable name.
-This will be the project root folder.
+Depending on the IDE you are using, create an empty project or a new folder in the file system with a suitable name.
+This will be the project’s root folder.

 Using the npm Package

 Next, you need to add the yFiles for HTML library and the license to your project.
-The yFiles for HTML library is provided as tgz file which is located in the lib directory of the yFiles package.
-There are different files to support both module loading and umd loading, respectively.
+The yFiles for HTML library is provided as a tgz file located in the lib directory of the yFiles package.

-We recommend adding the library as npm package to your project.
-This has the advantage that coding assistance like code completion, parameter info, code inspections, and quick documentation lookup are available without further configuration.
-We highly recommend using this powerful feature.
+We recommend adding the library as an npm package to your project.
+This approach offers the benefit of coding assistance features such as code completion, parameter information, code inspections, and quick documentation lookup, all without requiring additional configuration.
+We highly recommend taking advantage of this feature.

-If you’re using an evaluation version of yFiles for HTML, an evaluation license is part of the yFiles package and located at lib/license.json.
-Otherwise, include the license that was sent to you separately.
+If you are using an evaluation version of yFiles for HTML, an evaluation license is included in the yFiles package and located at lib/license.json.
+Otherwise, use the license that was provided to you separately.

-To install yFiles as an npm package, make sure that Node.js is installed.
-Then, open a Terminal in your project folder and create a plain package.json file by running:
+To install yFiles as an npm package, ensure that Node.js is installed.
+Then, open a terminal in your project folder and create a basic package.json file by running:

 npm init -y

-Alternatively, you can manually add a new package.json file with the following contents:
+Alternatively, you can manually create a new package.json file with the following content:

 {